26th November, 2025

 7 Health Tips For Surviving Winter Work

-With the cold weather arriving, it brings some additional hazards at work, particularly for those that spend some or most of the working day outside.
+With cold weather arriving, it brings some additional hazards at work, particularly for those who spend some or most of the working day outside.
 As the temperature drops and the nights draw in, check out these 7 health tips for surviving winter work outdoors.

 7 Health Tips For Surviving Winter Work header image

 Some of the safety risks associated with winter working are well known.
-Ice, leaves and wet weather increasing the risks of slips.
-Extreme winds increasing the potential of accidents and making lifting operations and work at height difficult.
+Ice, leaves and wet weather increase the risks of slips.
+Extreme winds increase the potential of accidents and make lifting operations and work at height difficult.

 But what about your health?

 It's important to remember that the health of workers can also be at risk in the cold.
-Long term exposure can have a lasting impact, damaging nerves.
-And short term exposure can be deadly if shock and hypothermia set in.
-If you're miserable and cold all day at work, mental health can suffer too.
+Long-term exposure can have a lasting impact, damaging nerves.
+And short-term exposure can be deadly if shock and hypothermia set in.
+If you're miserable and cold all day at work, your mental health can suffer too.

 But, before you despair, there are steps you can take to make winter work a little more comfortable and to protect your health.